-The Wubeizhi 武備志 "On military preparedness" is a military encyclopedia compiled by the Ming period 明 (1368-1644) scholar Mao Yuanyi 茅元儀.
-It is 240 juan "scrolls" long and richly illustrated.
-The book was finished in 1594, and the oldest printed edition dates from 1621, and there is a moveable letter print from the late 19th century, as well as a Japanese print from the 1660s.
-During the Qianlong reign 乾隆 (1736-1795) the book was forbidden to circulate and was not included in the reprint series Siku quanshu 四庫全書.
+Wubeizhi 武備志 "On military preparedness" is a military encyclopaedia compiled during the Ming period 明 (1368-1644) by Mao Yuanyi 茅元儀 (1594-1640) xxx.
+It has a length of 240 juan long and is richly illustrated.
+The book was finished in 1594.
+The oldest printed edition dates from 1621, and there is a moveable-letter print from the late 19th century, as well as a Japanese print from the 1660s.
+During the Qianlong reign-period 乾隆 (1736-1795), the book was forbidden to circulate and was not included in the imperial series Siku quanshu 四庫全書.

-The Wubeizhi contains a lot of source material not provided in other sources.
-Of special value is the map of Zheng He's travels, the Zheng He hanghai tu 鄭和航海圖.
+The Wubeizhi contains countless material not provided in other sources.
+Of special value is the map of Zheng He's travels, called Zheng He hanghai tu 鄭和航海圖.

 |1||(18 juan)||兵訣評||Bingjie ping||Critique of military theory|